 Target current customers

 Well, there's a good chance you have more than one type of offering, right?
 And what better way to increase your sales than to level up your sales potential — aka cross-selling and up-selling.

 To do this, upload your current customer list and create a Facebook audience to retarget them with carefully crafted ads.
 Consider creating ads to:

-- Upsell current customers to higher software packages.
+- Upsell current customers to higher software packages

-- Sell add-on items, such as a social media monitoring tool to people who already use your SEO tool.
+- Sell add-on items, such as a social media monitoring tool to people who already use your SEO tool

-- Sell related products by promoting items that often go together, such as a comforter set to customers who already bought a bed frame.
+- Sell related products by promoting items that often go together, such as a comforter set to customers who already bought a bed frame

-- Launch new products or services by promoting them directly to people who already use your brand.
+- Launch new products or services by promoting them directly to people who already use your brand

 - Show current customers items they added to their cart but didn't purchase (You'll need to add in dynamic ads to make this happen!)